History of Persian domes: Early Islamic period

-Seljuq dynasty
+The ruins of four domed tombs at Mohra Sharif in the Gomal valley of Pakistan have been dated to the 11th and first half of the 12th centuries under the Ghaznavids based on stylistic similarity to the 11th century mausoleum of Alam Bardar Al-Muntasar in Turkmenistan, about 25km away.

+Seljuk Empire

 The Seljuq Turks built tower tombs, called "Turkish Triangles", as well as cube mausoleums covered with a variety of dome forms.
 Seljuk domes included conical, semi-circular, and pointed shapes in one or two shells.
 Shallow semi-circular domes are mainly found from the Seljuk era.
 The double-shell domes were either discontinuous or continuous.
 The continuous double-shell domes separated from one another at an angle of 22.5 degrees from their base, such as the dome of the Friday mosque in Ardestan, whereas the discontinuous domes remained completely separate, such as those of the tower tombs of Kharrqan.
 This pair of brick tower tombs from the 11th century in Kharraqan, Iran, are the earliest known masonry double shell domes.
 The domes may have been modeled on earlier wooden double shell domes, such as that of the Dome of the Rock.
 It is also possible, because the upper portions of both of the outer shells are missing, that some portion of the outer domes may have been wooden.
 These brick mausoleum domes were built without the use of centering, a technique developed in Persia.

+The dome of a tomb at Sangbast has been dated to the 11th or 12th century and used brick arranged in a herringbone pattern.

 The Seljuq Empire introduced the domed enclosure in front of the mosque's mihrab, which would become popular in Persian congregational mosques, although domed rooms may have also been used earlier in small neighborhood mosques.
-The domed enclosure of the Jameh Mosque of Isfahan, built in 1086-7 by Nizam al-Mulk, was the largest masonry dome in the Islamic world at that time, had eight ribs, and introduced a new form of corner squinch with two quarter domes supporting a short barrel vault.
+The domed enclosure of the Jameh Mosque of Isfahan, built in 1086–7 by Nizam al-Mulk, was the largest masonry dome in the Islamic world at that time, had eight ribs, and introduced a new form of corner squinch with two quarter domes supporting a short barrel vault.
 In 1088 Tāj-al-Molk, a rival of Nizam al-Mulk, built another dome at the opposite end of the same mosque with interlacing ribs forming five-pointed stars and pentagons.
 This is considered the landmark Seljuk dome, and may have inspired subsequent patterning and the domes of the Il-Khanate period.
-The use of tile and of plain or painted plaster to decorate dome interiors, rather than brick, increased under the Seljuks.
-One of the largest Seljuq domes, built over the site of a Sassanian Fire Temple, was that of the Jameh Mosque of Qazvin with a span of 15.2 meters.
-The largest Seljuq domed chamber was the Tomb of Ahmed Sanjar, which had a large double shell, intersecting ribs over plain squinches, and an exterior elaborately decorated at the zone of transition with arches and stucco work.
-The tomb of Sultan Sanjar, who reigned from 1117 to 1157, was damaged in the sack of Merv in 1221 by Tolui Khan.
+The five-fold geometry of this design, a spherical dodecahedron, has led to speculation that mathematician Omar Khayyam was involved in the design.

+The Jameh Mosque of Zavareh (1135–1136) is the earliest existing example of the standard Iranian mosque type in which four iwans are arranged around a courtyard, with a dome behind the qibla iwan.
+The layout is found in a group of mosques in the region centered around Isfahan.